Create a custom aggregation

 Manipulating aggregation results

-Next, we can extrapolate the spend for each department for the next six months.
-For the sake of example, let's use the very naive approach of simply using the final month's value as the estimate for the next six months.
+Next, you can extrapolate the spend for each department for the next six months.
+For this example, you can take a simple approach of using the final month's value as the estimate for the next six months.

 Copied!